LBHackney-IT/lbhackney-it.github.io/docs/api-playbook/05-Development Lifecycle/03-Implementing HTTP endpoints/PATCH endpoint/patch_postgres.md

----
-id: patch_postgres
-title: PATCH endpoint using Postgres
+# PATCH endpoint using Postgres
----

 ### PATCH: